spacefill/rest-api-tutorial/README.md

 ## Getting started

-Before executing any requests you must setup your token, it must be used as `x_token` header value.
+Before executing any requests you must setup your token, it must be used as `Bearer` authentification in `Authorization` header value.

 Before creating an `orders`, we need to create some `master-items`: